-- multiple therapy services provided on the same day constitute one day of service for each therapy type. - a separate Copayment applies to the services provided by each provider for each therapy type per day.
+• multiple therapy services provided on the same day constitute one day of service for each therapy type.

 Breast Reconstruction and Breast Prostheses

 charges made for reconstructive surgery following a mastectomy; benefits include: surgical services for reconstruction of the breast on which surgery was performed; surgical services for reconstruction of the nondiseased breast to produce symmetrical appearance; postoperative breast prostheses; and mastectomy bras and prosthetics, limited to the lowest cost alternative available that meets prosthetic placement needs.
 During all stages of mastectomy, treatment of physical complications, including lymphedema therapy, are covered.